 Attorney Perry Confalone

 Perry Confalone LLLC is a boutique law practice concentrating in labor and employment law in Hawai`i.
-The firm defends employers in state and federal courts as well as in arbitrations and before state and federal administrative agencies, including the Hawai`i Civil Rights Commission, the Equal Employment Opportunity Commission, the Hawai`i Department of Labor and Industrial Relations, and the National Labor Relations Board.
-The firm also assists clients with compliance advice and strategy, collective bargaining, contract review and preparation, investigations, and training.
+The firm advises and defends employers in state and federal courts, arbitrations and before state and federal administrative agencies, including the Hawai`i Civil Rights Commission, the Equal Employment Opportunity Commission, the Hawai`i Department of Labor and Industrial Relations, and the National Labor Relations Board.
+The firm also assists clients with compliance advice and strategy, collective bargaining, contract drafting and review, investigations, and training.

 Perry Confalone serves also as a neutral arbitrator, mediator and fact finder and offers training, policy audits and seminars in labor and employment law compliance.
 Perry is certified by the American Arbitration Association to serve on its Roster of Neutrals for labor and employment disputes.

-Perry has practiced labor and employment law in Hawai`i for over 29 years.
+Perry has practiced labor and employment law in Hawai`i for over 30 years.
 His work has included precedent setting cases that have helped shape the legal landscape in labor and employment law in Hawai`i.
 (See Attorney Profile.)
 Perry is honored to hold the "AV" [Preeminent] peer review rating from Martindale Hubbell for legal ability and ethical standards.
-Perry also holds the highest ranking in Chambers and Partners (Band1) and is listed in Best Lawyers in America and Hawaii Super Lawyers.
+He is listed in Best Lawyers in America, Hawaii Super Lawyers, and Chambers USA 2014.